2018 SWAT SHOOTOUT

 The Minnesota 3Gun Group is operated by active law enforcement officers with SWAT experience, so you can expect your skills to be challenged and tested.
 Sign up, shoot guns, hang out with shooters and win cool prizes.
 More and more industry companies are signing on as sponsors and are donating numerous prizes.

-We are excited for this match and we have a lot of things planned.
+The 2017 match was a success and we are excited for this year’s match.
+We have a lot of things planned.
 Watch our match website at www.SWATShootout.com for match updates, sponsors, and match rules.
 Follow and like us on our Facebook page at www.facebook.com/SWATShootout and stay updated.

 We look forward to seeing you at the match.